Jalingpp/ECDS/README.md

 Step 4.
 Manually copy the intranet IPs of SNs from the webpage to `/home/ubuntu/ECDS/data/snips` in AC.
 Note that the `snips` cannot have empty lines at the end of the file.

 Step 5.
-Modify the Client IP in `deploy.sh` of AC, and then `./deploy.sh`.
+Modify the Client IP in `deploy.sh` of AC and Client, and then `./deploy.sh`.
 VSCode check: There is a `snaddrs` file on the Client containing the ip-ports for SNs, and there is a `snaddrs` file on each SN containing its own ip-port.

 Step 6.
 Conduct experiments: `./run.sh`.
 The exexcution state is shown in `/home/ubuntu/ECDS/data/output_sn.log` and `/home/ubuntu/ECDS/data/output_ac.log`.
 Find results in `/home/ubuntu/ECDS/data/outlog_client` and `/home/ubuntu/ECDS/data/outlog_ac`.